High Dimensional Discrete Integration over the Hypergrid: Introduction

 \section{Introduction}

 Large scale counting problems, such as computing the permanent of a matrix or computing the partition function of a graphical probabilistic generative model, come up often in variety of inference tasks.
-These problems can be, without loss of any generality, written as a discrete integration: the summation of evaluations of a nonnegative function $w:\Omega \to \reals$ over all elements of $\Omega$:
+These problems can, without loss of any generality, be written as {\em discrete integration}: the summation of evaluations of a nonnegative function $w:\Omega \to \reals_+ \cup \{0\}$ over all elements of $\Omega$:

 These problems are computationally intractable because of the exponential (and sometime super-exponential) size of $\Omega$.
-A special case is of course the set of problems \#P, counting problems associated with the decision problems in NP.
+A special case is the set of problems \#P, counting problems associated with the decision problems in NP.
 For example, one might ask how many variable assignments a given CNF (conjunctive normal form) formula satisfies.
-The complexity class \#P was defined by Valiant \cite{valiant1979complexity}, in the context of computing the permanent of a matrix.
-Indeed, the permanent of a matrix $A$ can be represented as,
+The complexity class \#P was defined by Valiant \cite{valiant1979complexity}, in the context of computing the {\em permanent} of a matrix.
+The permanent of a matrix $A$ is defined as,